 If Lessons weren't enough to help you master skills, there's the Guitarcade, which includes both Technique Games and Score Attack.
-Score Attack harkens back to the old Guitarhero and Rockband days, where you can play any song at a difficulty of Easy, Medium, Hard, or Master for a high score - but be careful!
+Score Attack harkens back to the old Guitar Hero and Rockband days, where you can play any song at a difficulty of Easy, Medium, Hard, or Master for a high score - but be careful!
 Mess up too much and you'll earn a strike and like baseball...three strikes and you're out!

-Session Mode is another neat mode where you can put together a virtual band, decide what scale and mode you're going to play in, the tempo, playing style, even how often you change scales, and just freely jam.
-The virtual band also tries to keep up with you, as if you play quieter and slower the band slows down with you, and by playing faster and more vibrant the band will of course catch up with you.
-A lot of the game's Missions (in game objectives, basically) focus around playing with Session mode and showing you all the things the mode has to offer while offering some short guitar theory lessons and tips as well.
-It's pretty fun to play with this virtual band, and I like setting the band to either Progressive or Changes, where the band will either change key (and sometimes even mode) based on what's being played, or Changes, where they shuffle between different modes and scales.
-Every now and then I'll drop into Session Mode and a few notes later I'll find myself jamming and spending a good thirty or so minutes doing this.
+The virtual band also tries to keep up with you: if you play quieter and slower the band slows down with you, and by playing faster and more vibrant the band will catch up with you and start jamming out.
+A lot of the game's Missions focus around playing with Session mode and showing you all the things the mode has to offer while offering some short guitar theory lessons and tips as well.

 Other Rockin' Features

 A Tone Designer is included as well, which lets you create your own unique tones using a host of pedals, amps, speakers, and sound systems.
 And after you've spent a good thirty minutes picking out your gear?
 You get to change all the intricate settings of each piece of gear, getting things just how you like it.
-Created tones can be saved to the Tone Stick, which is a storage of four tones (one of them being unchangeable as it's the tone for whatever it is you're playing, so that's three slots you can use) you can access at any time using 1 - 4 on the keyboard.
+Created tones can be saved to the Tone Stick, which is a storage of four tones (one of them being unchangeable as it's the tone for whatever it is you're playing, so that's three slots you can use) you can access at any time - even in the game menus!
 Hear a tone in a song you like?
 You can also load up an "Authentic Tone" and assign it to the tone stick.